-(59) We agree with EFRAG's draft comments and prefer retaining backwards tracing.
-See also our response to Question 13A.
+(63) We agree with EFRAG and prefer retaining backwards tracing.
+See also our response to Question 13A in paragraphs 60 to 62 of this letter.

 Question 13C

 Do you think such an approach would give more useful information than the approach proposed in paragraphs 29-34?
 Can it be applied consistently in the tax jurisdictions with which you are familiar?
 Why or why not?